 According to the CDC, some people may be susceptible to a kidney syndrome from E. coli food poisoning known as Hemolytic Uremic Syndrome (HUS).
 It affects 5 to 10% of those with STEC and presents itself about a week after symptoms first appear.
 The warning signs are easy bruising, decreased ability to urinate, losing pink color in cheeks or inside the lower eyelids.
 This may result in hospitalization, permanent damage, or even death.

-If you or a loved one have been sickened with E. coli by the Aldi flour recall, you should contact our food poisoning and outbreak lawyers as soon as possible.
-Compensation may be available to you by filing a food poisoning lawsuit against the manufacturers of the tainted product(s).
+If you or a loved one have been sickened with E. coli by the Aldi flour recall, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new food poisoning cases across the country, and you may be entitled to financial compensation.